• Home

 When she moved back to British Columbia, she ran into Jeff Dawson at a 7-Eleven and they talked about working together.
 That became her first solo album, The Girl Who Passed For Normal, which had five producers.She scored a few song placements in TV shows and received a videoFACT grant for “I Miss My Sweet Embrace,” directed by District 9 screenwriter Neill Blomkamp.

-Her latest full-length, Most of What Follows Is True, is doing well, yielding placements on TV shows such as Arctic Air and leading to performances on the National Aboriginal Achievement Foundation awards, the Aboriginal People Choice Awards and various APTN programs.
-The song “Sweet Music”, and "What A Day Can Change" also received a fair bit of radio play.
+Most of What Follows Is True, yielded placements on TV shows such as Arctic Air and leading to performances on the National Aboriginal Achievement Foundation awards, the Aboriginal People Choice Awards and various APTN programs.
+The song “Sweet Music”, and "What A Day Can Change" also receives regular radio play on Sirus XM.

 For interviews, bookings or more information, contact: